 A Study Of The Safety, Tolerability And Effective Of Voriconazole For The Treatment Of Serious Candida Infection And Candida Infection Of The Throat In Pediatric Patients

-|Official Title:||A Prospective, Open-Label, Non-Comparative Study To Assess The Safety, Tolerability And Efficacy Of Voriconazole For The Primary And Salvage Treatment Of Invasive Candidiasis, Candidemia, And Esophageal Candidiasis In Pediatric Subjects|
+|Official Title:||A Prospective, Open-label, Non-comparative Study To Assess The Safety, Tolerability And Efficacy Of Voriconazole For The Primary And Salvage Treatment Of Invasive Candidiasis, Candidemia, And Esophageal Candidiasis In Pediatric Subjects|

 |Study Start Date :||October 2010|

-|Estimated Study Completion Date :||September 2013|
+|Actual Study Completion Date :||June 2013|

 Experimental: Active voriconazole